 When you hire a team for a local move, you’ll typically encounter two main pricing models: hourly rates or a flat fee.
 Most local movers charge by the hour, which means you pay for the total time it takes the crew to complete the job, from the moment they arrive until the last box is unloaded.
 This can be a great option for smaller moves.
 Some companies might offer a flat-fee rate, which is a single, all-inclusive price based on an estimate of your inventory and the move’s complexity.
 To figure out what’s best for you, have a detailed conversation with your potential movers and ask them to explain exactly how their local moving services are priced.

-What Influences Your Final Bill?
+What Factors Influence Your Final Bill?

 So, what exactly goes into that hourly rate or flat fee?
 The two biggest factors are the amount of stuff you have and the distance between your old and new home.
 A one-bedroom apartment will naturally cost less to move than a four-bedroom house.
 The number of movers and the size of the truck needed for the job also play a significant role.
 Other details, like tricky access at either location (think multiple flights of stairs or a long walk from the truck to your door), can also add to the time and, consequently, the cost.
 Being upfront about these details will help you get the most accurate quote possible.